A fast, high-order numerical method for the simulation of single-excitation states in quantum optics: Introduction

 which is the free evolution of the photon amplitude $u_0(x)$.
 If \eqref{eq:vide} is solved, the photon amplitude can be recovered as a matter of post-processing using \eqref{eq:uint}.

 The main advantage of solving \eqref{eq:vide} over the formulations mentioned above is that for a localized density $\rho(x)$, $b(x,t)$ remains localized as well.
-The price we pay is a dense dependence of the solution $b(x,t)$ on its history $b(x,s)$ for $0 \leq s < t$; indeed, it appears that each time step, we must evaluate the history integral on the right hand side of \eqref{eq:vide}.
+The price we pay is a dense dependence of the solution $b(x,t)$ on its history $b(x,s)$ for $0 \leq s < t$.
+Indeed, it appears that each time step, we must evaluate the history integral on the right hand side of \eqref{eq:vide}.
 This leads to an algorithm which, for a given accuracy, has a computational cost scaling as $\OO{N^2}$ in the number $N$ of time steps, and a memory requirement scaling as $\OO{N}$.
-This is a typical challenge associated with the application of Volterra integral operators, and several techniques have been proposed to address it, particularly in the context of solving Volterra integral equations \cite{hairer85,veerapaneni07,jiang15,wang19,kaye21,kaye21_2,dolz21} and applying Volterra integral operators corresponding to nonlocal transparent boundary conditions \cite{alpert00,lubich02,jiang04,schadle06,jiang08,kaye18}.
+This is a typical challenge associated with the application of Volterra integral operators, and several techniques have been proposed to address it, particularly in the context of solving Volterra integral equations \cite{hairer85,veerapaneni07,jiang15,wang19,kaye21_2,kaye22_tdse,dolz21} and applying Volterra integral operators corresponding to nonlocal transparent boundary conditions \cite{alpert00,lubich02,jiang04,schadle06,jiang08,kaye18}.
 We will make use of one such approach -- the sum of exponentials approximation method -- to obtain a high-order accurate numerical method with $\OO{N \log N}$ computational complexity and $\OO{\log N}$ memory complexity.

-We focus in this article on the case of a localized atomic density in one spatial dimension.
-There is no fundamental difficulty in generalizing this setup, and the case of a three-dimensional density with multiple localized regions will be treated in a forthcoming publication.
-We will see that the one-dimensional case already exhibits nontrivial dynamics which are expected to appear in the three-dimensional case as well.
+We focus in this article on the case of a Gaussian atomic density in one spatial dimension.
+There is no fundamental difficulty in extending our method to densities comprised of sums of Gaussians, and to three spatial dimensions.
+These extensions will be addressed in a forthcoming publication.
+A generalization to other densities may also be possible, but Gaussian and sum-of-Gaussian densities are a suitable physical model for many systems of contemporary interest.
+We will see that the present case already exhibits nontrivial dynamics which are expected to appear in three dimensions as well.